jonatas/ideia.me/_posts/2024-05-27-grepping-sql-code-like-a-boss.md

 grep '```bash' talk-sql.md | wc -l # => 9
 ```

+Now, let me share a past project that encouraged me to follow and continue
+investing on this idea.

 ## TODO: kill PR review checklist

-Now, let me talk about my experience onboarding developers.
+I had a very extensive experience onboarding developers.
 I onboarded 300+
 backend developers in 5 years.

-One of the most boring things is the PR review checklist.
+One of the most boring things on onboarding is align the quality expectations,
+and that's why the review process involves CI with lots of linters plus a huge
+PR review checklist.
+You can expect things like:

 * [ ] Check the code style
 * [ ] Check the usage of the framework components